MikalaiD/wenflon/README.md

 then this implementation is considered as default implementation depending on ```soleConditionalImplAsImplicitDefault``` @Wenflon property value:
 - if ```true``` (_by default_) then this implementation is considered as default implementation, and the condition won't be tested;
 - if ```false``` then this implementation is considered as conditional implementation, and will be used only if the condition is met; otherwise exception will be thrown.

+### Multiple Pivot Providers
+If 1 pivot provider is specified, @Wenflon annotated interfaces may not specify the pivot provider bean name.
+Despite the number of @Wenflon annotated interfaces declared if pivot provider bean name is specified but not found among pivot provider beans - the _BeanCreationException_ will be thrown.
+At the same time there can be more pivot providers in context than declared wenflons.
+If there is one @Wenflon annotated interface without specifying pivot provider bean name and there are 2+ pivot provider beans then, naturally, the _BeanCreationException_ will be thrown since it is impossible to define which provider to match with.
+If there is only one pivot provider bean in context and there are only @Wenflon annotations without specifying the provider to use - this pivot provider will be used by default.